jh3nd3rs0n/jargyle/README.md

             Specifies the binding host name or address for the server-facing socket

         socks5.onConnect.serverFacingBindPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for the server-facing socket (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for the server-facing socket (can be specified multiple times with each rule result specifying another port range)

         socks5.onConnect.serverFacingConnectTimeout=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the timeout in milliseconds on waiting for the server-facing socket to connect

         socks5.onConnect.serverFacingSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for the server-facing socket (can be specified multiple times for additional socket settings)
+            Specifies a socket setting for the server-facing socket (can be specified multiple times with each rule result specifying another socket setting)

         socks5.onUdpAssociate.clientFacingBindHost=HOST
             Specifies the binding host name or address for the client-facing UDP socket

         socks5.onUdpAssociate.clientFacingBindPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for the client-facing UDP socket (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for the client-facing UDP socket (can be specified multiple times with each rule result specifying another port range)

         socks5.onUdpAssociate.clientFacingSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for the client-facing UDP socket (can be specified multiple times for additional socket settings)
+            Specifies a socket setting for the client-facing UDP socket (can be specified multiple times with each rule result specifying another socket setting)

         socks5.onUdpAssociate.peerFacingBindHost=HOST
             Specifies the binding host name or address for the peer-facing UDP socket

         socks5.onUdpAssociate.peerFacingBindPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for the peer-facing UDP socket (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for the peer-facing UDP socket (can be specified multiple times with each rule result specifying another port range)

         socks5.onUdpAssociate.peerFacingSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for the peer-facing UDP socket (can be specified multiple times for additional socket settings)
+            Specifies a socket setting for the peer-facing UDP socket (can be specified multiple times with each rule result specifying another socket setting)

         socks5.onUdpAssociate.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the buffer size in bytes for relaying the data